mocmocamoc/ozone/README.md

 # ozone
-Web frontend to a lightningd (c-lightning) node
+Web interface to a lightningd (c-lightning) node